jcuda.org

 for more information.

-to post your questions and discuss all aspects of JCuda there.
+all aspects of JCuda there.
 Apart from that, any

-feedback that helps to improve the APIs and the
+that helps to improve JCuda is welcome.

 News